dblohm7/dblohm7.github.com/source/_posts/2017-11-16-legacy-firefox-extensions-and-userspace.markdown

 categories: [Mozilla, Extensions, Philosophizing]
 ---
 This week's release of Firefox Quantum has prompted all kinds of feedback, both positive and negative.
-That is not surprising to anybody -- any software that has a large number of users is going to be a topic for discussion, especially when the release in question is undoubtedly a watershed.
+That is not surprising to anybody &mdash; any software that has a large number of users is going to be a topic for discussion, especially when the release in question is undoubtedly a watershed.